Agent Loop

 The continuous perceive-think-act cycle an AI agent executes: it reads observations from its environment, selects an action (often a tool call), executes it, receives the result, and iterates until a termination condition is met.

-The agent loop is the fundamental execution pattern underlying all autonomous AI systems.
-At each step the agent receives a context window containing its history, available tools, and current observations, then generates a completion that may include one or more tool calls.
+The **agent loop** is the fundamental execution pattern underlying all autonomous AI systems.
+At each iteration the agent receives a context window containing its history, available tools, and current observations, then generates a completion that may include one or more tool calls.
 Results are appended to the context and the loop repeats.
+This architecture is why agents can accomplish multi-step tasks that no single LLM call could complete—each iteration can read outputs, update a plan, and decide what to do next.

-Modern frameworks like the Claude Agent SDK and LangGraph implement the loop as a directed graph, making it easier to add branching logic, parallel sub-tasks, and recovery paths without tangling control flow inside the model's prompt.
+Modern frameworks like the Claude Agent SDK and LangGraph implement the loop as a directed graph rather than raw recursion, making it easier to add branching logic, parallel sub-tasks, and recovery paths without tangling control flow inside the model's prompt.
+The distinction between an agent loop and an [[agentic-loop]] is mainly one of granularity: the agent loop describes the single agent's cycle; the agentic loop may describe a broader workflow spanning multiple agents.